Rahab

 Rahab (/ˈreɪhæb/; רָחָב) was a prostitute from Jericho during the Israelite conquest of Canaan.
-In the Book of Joshua of the Hebrew Bible, she is accredited with aiding the Israelites by hiding two spies who had been sent by Joshua to scout the city before the Israelite assault.
+In the Book of Joshua of the Hebrew Bible, she is credited with aiding the Israelites by hiding two spies who had been sent by Joshua to scout the city before the Israelite assault.
 Her actions led to the fall of Jericho, during which Israelite fighters killed every Canaanite inhabitant of the city.

 In the New Testament, she is lauded both as an example of a saint who lived by faith, and as someone "considered righteous" for her good works.
 According to biblical research, the narrative's author intended that she did not contribute to the fall of Jericho, but instead saved herself and her loved ones from certain death.

 The King James Version renders the name as Rachab after the spelling in Koine Greek, which differs from the spelling for Rahab in the Epistle of James and the Epistle to the Hebrews.
 Most modern Bible translations render it as Rahab, ignoring the distinction.